 4.6.
-Remuneration for members of the Board of Directors and pay for executive members of the Board

-The executive members of the Board of Directors receive pay based on a contract with the Company and additional benefits (company expenses / group insurance policy / company car, etc.).
+Remuneration for members of the Board of Directors and pay for executive members of the Board additional benefits (company expenses / group insurance policy / company car, etc.).
 In particular, the executive members of the Board of Directors, namely the CEO and Executive Director do not receive a fee for their participation in the Board of Directors, since that is part of their duties.